glitch-droid/Notes/README.md

 # Notes
-A note taking app implemented using MVVM and latest Maerial Design
+A note taking app implemented using MVVM and latest Material Design.
+User can also use the app to extract text from captured images, giving them more freedom and thereby expanding the functionality of the app

 ![Project Image](https://github.com/glitch-droid/Notes/blob/master/app/src/main/res/raw/welcome_pic.png)